 "In this view, the mind is a set of information-processing machines that were designed by natural selection to solve adaptive problems faced by our hunter-gatherer ancestors.
-This way of thinking about the brain, mind, and behavior is changing how scientists approach old topics, and opening up new ones.
-This chapter is a primer on the concepts and arguments that animate it."
+This way of thinking about the brain, mind, and behavior is changing how scientists approach old topics, and opening up new ones."
 (Cosmides and Tooby, Evolutionary Psychology: A Primer)